BgeeDB/bgee-unil/src/markdown/support/Raw-data-interface/Raw-data-interface.md

 # Search Experiments, Annotations, and Processed Expression Values
-Instructions on how to search and filter Bgee *Experiments*, *Raw data annotations* or *Processed expression values*, and information on the generated results table.
+Instructions on how to search and filter Bgee *experiments*, *raw data annotations* and *processed expression values*, and information on the generated results table.

 *   [Introduction](#introduction "Quick jump to this section")
 *   [Search Form](#search-form "Quick jump to this section")